zulip/zulip/docs/prod-requirements.md

 [developers' chatroom (a public, running Zulip instance)](http://zulip.tabbott.net/).

-For more details, see [full instructions on installing Zulip in production](https://github.com/zulip/zulip/blob/master/README.prod.md).
+For more details, see [full instructions for installing Zulip in production](prod-install.html).